-Shawn Howard is a “Double Tarheel,” having received both his undergraduate and law degrees from the University of North Carolina, where he graduated with honors.
-Prior to joining Maginnis Law, he worked at an insurance defense firm representing automobile insurance companies.
-Having seen personally how insurance companies and defense attorneys seek to deny payment of even clear liability injury claims, he now exclusively helps injured North Carolinians recover compensation for medical expenses, lost wages, and other harms from those insurance companies.
-Along with Ed Maginnis, he also handles the firm’s insurance coverage disputes when an insurer wrongfully denies coverage under a health, automobile, homeowners, or commercial insurance policy.
-Shawn writes the North Carolina Injury Law Report which provides updates of relevant North Carolina law for injury attorneys across the state.
-He lives in Raleigh with his wife Samantha, a kindergarten teacher in the Chapel Hill School System.
+Shawn Howard received both his undergraduate and law degree from the University of North Carolina, graduating law school with honors.
+Prior to joining Maginnis Law, he worked at an insurance defense firm representing automobile and commercial liability insurance companies in liability and coverage cases.
+He now exclusively helps North Carolinians recover fair compensation for injuries caused by negligent third-parties.
+He also handles Maginnis Law’s insurance coverage disputes when an insurer wrongfully denies coverage under an automobile, homeowners, or commercial insurance policy.
+Shawn lives in Raleigh with his wife Samantha, a kindergarten teacher in the Chapel Hill School System.

 - Drunk Driving/DUI Collisions

 - Insurance Coverage Disputes